 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-Riders of all levels are catered to with an appropriate mix of tuition and riding out thus there is no previous experience necessary.
+Riders of all levels are catered for with an appropriate mix of tuition and riding out, thus there is no previous experience necessary.

 There are frequent opportunities to trot and canter for experienced riders as well as jumping in classes.

 There is no minimum age for arena riding.
 There is a minimum age of 14 for the riding out programme, although experienced younger riders may be accepted.

 There is a weight limit of 100kg but please enquire if you are an experienced rider over the weight limit .

 The weight limit for this ride is 220 lb/100 kg, please enquire if you are an experienced rider exceeding this weight.